wtkhan/wtkhan.github.io/now.md

 ## Writing

 * Paperwork for removing conditions from my US permanent residency 🤞
-* Marginalia on Christmas recipes
+* Marginalia on recipes
-* Statistical simulations to answer (frankly, basic) questions about experiment design
+* Helper scripts to use fully offline LLMs for revising blog drafts

 ## Learning

-* Car maintenance and troubleshooting using the owner's manual and flashcards
+* Car maintenance and troubleshooting using the owner's manual and Anki flashcards
 <!-- * Better non-job time management -->

 ## Reading